jshaAbls/simple_merch_website/README.md

+#Simple Merch Website
+A merchandise website that contains a land page, browse, about, and contact page.
+One of the projects that I am making as I learn how to imporve my web development skills.

+Made using ReactJS + Vite.
+This proje ct was made by having its base mostly made of vanilla components of react.

+#Libraries used
+•React YARL
+•Typed JS

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.